-The weather can be extremely hot in the summer months and air conditioning isn’t standard in all hotels and apartments.
+The weather can be extremely hot in the summer months, and air conditioning isn’t standard in all hotels and apartments.
 Make sure to do some research before booking your accommodations.
 The sun sets late and can be after 10 pm.

 Bastille Day is always a popular time in France.
 On July 14th, there are fireworks in front of the Eiffel Tower to celebrate and a parade down the Champs Élysées that starts at the Arc de Triumph.
 You can picnic with the rest of Paris on the Champs des Mars.
 I would recommend trying to find an apartment or balcony you can enjoy the fireworks and celebrations that are a little less crowded.
-I have never been to Paris on Bastille Day but it would be something to do at least once.
+I have never been to Paris on Bastille Day, and it would be something to do at least once.

 Take some time to hang out and people watch on the banks of the Seine.
 This is a great way to meet French people.
 You can take a bottle of wine, baguette, and cheese and make a little picnic.
 You will see the banks filled with people from the Marais to the Eiffel Tower.
 There isn’t a wrong place to spend an afternoon or evening.
 Just head towards the river Seine when you are ready to take a break and rest your feet.

-Along the banks of the seine in the summer months, you will see the Paris plages pop up which are man-made beaches for those that can’t escape the city.
+Along the banks of the seine in the summer months, you will see the Paris plages pop up, which are man-made beaches for those that can’t escape the city.
 This happens between July 9th and August 21st.

-If you prefer the Left Bank, this is one of the best places to people watch.
+If you prefer the Left Bank, this is one of the best places to people-watch.
 Stop by the Medici Fountains for a photo or sit in the green chairs surrounding the water fountains.
 You can picnic here or read a book.
 I always recommend this spot for families with kids.
 You can push wooden boats across the water as an activity.
 For a few euros, your kids will have entertainment for an hour.

 Expect warm weather but also pack comfortable shoes for long walks and a trench coat for rainy weather.
 I have a trench coat from Sézane that I have worn more than any other jacket in Paris over multiple seasons.
 You will see tons of people walking around in trench coats in Paris.
-If you want a more affordable version, you can try one from J.Crew or Mango.
+If you want a more affordable version, try one from J.Crew or Mango.

-If you have a strategy on museums you want to visit, you can cover a few in two or three days.
+If you have a strategy for museums you want to visit, you can cover a few in two or three days.
 You can also do this if you have a few rainy days in the forecast.
 This also helps you avoid the long queues in the heat.

-Bonjour and merci go a long way.
+Bonjour and Merci go a long way.
 Practice your language skills with the waiter, the boulangerie, or when offering a coffee.
 You can use this blog post on French phrases for your next trip to Paris.

 If you are planning to head to the Paris Olympics in 2024 or know someone who might be.
 Bookmark this post for a future summer trip.